 Mytek’s Brooklyn Bridge takes the sound we love from the Brooklyn DAC+, adds network streaming (WiFi and ethernet) and USB host capabilities to fit perfectly in a modern music system.
-Bundle with the Brooklyn Amp to drive your stereo speakers, and attach it to our new GS-X mini and have an incredible balanced headphone system in a desktop footprint.
+Add the Mytek Brooklyn AMP+ to drive your stereo speakers, and attach it to our new GS-X mini and have an incredible balanced headphone system in a desktop footprint.

 The Mytek Brooklyn Bridge is identical to Brooklyn DAC+ in terms of audio circuits and performance but has the addition of a built-in Network Streamer.
 AES/EBU digital input is replaced with an ethernet network connector, a WiFi antenna and a USB port for external music hard drive.
 Just add a tablet (iPad or Android) for a complete music system to stream Tidal MQA, Qobuz Hi-Res or other streaming services or play local files connected to the Brooklyn Bridge USB port.
 Roon requires additional Roon Core.
 Like in the Brooklyn DAC+ there is a line and phono analog preamplifier and a reference headphone amplifier.

 CONVERSION: up to 384k, 32bit PCM, native DSD up to DSD256, DXD, 130dB DR, ES9028PRO chipset